BGI-Qingdao/ProcessGroupMonitor/README.md

 # ProcessGroupMonitor

-A sample tool to monitor a process group and log it CPU and MEM used.
+A sample tool to monitor a process group and log it CPU , MEM and time cost.

 ## INSTALL